 Tool Librarian (since 2017)

-Alexi grew up right here in Montana, spending her childhood both in Missoula and Columbia Falls.
+Alexi grew up right here in Montana, spending time both in Missoula and Columbia Falls.
 She recently graduated from the University of Montana with a degree in Political Science and Women’s, Gender, and Sexuality Studies.
 She has a passion for civic engagement and hopes to put that passion to good use during her VISTA service.
-In the future, Alexi hopes to continue her education and pursue a legal career.
+In the future, Alexi hopes to continue her education and pursue a career in law.

 In her spare time, you can often find Alexi outside playing soccer, tennis, folfing on Blue Mountain, or lazily floating the river.
 She also loves being creative in the kitchen and binge-watching crime dramas.
 Alexi is excited to learn more about the Missoula community and sustainable living practices during her service term here at MUD.